 Any organisation, group or individual applying for an award must be based or live in the areas covered by Dalbeattie Community Initiative; that is Dalbeattie, Haugh of Urr, Kirkgunzeon, Beeswing, Buittle, Colvend and Southwick, and their activities must directly benefit people in those areas.
 Applications can be for up to £500 in any twelve month period.
 Mrs Helen Bell, one of the people who came up with the idea, said "We have tried to make it easy to apply, the form is just one page, so we hope that we will be able to help lots of local people and groups".

-Information and application forms are available from Preloved Charity Shop, 39 High Street, Dalbeattie, from Visitor Information Point, 24 High Street, or can be downloaded from this page.
+Information and application forms are available from Preloved Charity Shop, 39 High Street, Dalbeattie, from the Initiative Shop at 16 High Street, or can be downloaded from this page.